 The practice of using soup to aid good health goes way back in time.
 Believe it or not, your grandma wasn’t the first to recommend a hearty chicken soup to combat your flu.
 In fact, 16th Century Paris ushered in a new era of public restaurants, and the first thing on their menus was… you guessed it: soups!
 Whether broth, stews or bouillon were served, the restaurants –named “restoratifs” (meaning a place to restore) — were the birthplace of the modern restaurant today.

 Today, we seem to have perfected the art of soup, and beyond a wide range of delicious tastes, soup is also notorious for its gentleness on the digestion as well as its healing properties.
 Let’s face it, how often can you get 15 ingredients in one meal sitting?

 January gives us a couple of extra reasons to love soup.
 Firstly, it’s National Soups Month (yes, that’s a thing!)
 And secondly, ‘tis the season to get sick.
-So we dug out our favorite immune-boosting soup recipes that might help ward off the evil flu or, at the very least, help you through it.
+So we dug out our favorite immune-supporting soup recipes that might help ward off the evil flu or, at the very least, help you through it.

 CHICKEN SOUP (WITH A TWIST)

 It’s not new news to announce that chicken soup is not just good for the soul — it’s good for your body too.
 But did you know that it’s the broth component of chicken soup that contributes to its healing properties?
 This particular recipe features all the goodness of traditional chicken soup, just with a little ginger and curry kick.